Mpfk/appLaunchpad/README.md

-# Terraform Infrastructure
+# appLaunchpad

 This Terraform configuration sets up an AWS CodeCommit repository and an AWS Amplify App using the CodeCommit repository as the source.
+Get building faster!

 ## Prerequisites